 But you’re not sure any of those options will cut it for those future days at the beach and that lake trip with your girlfriends toward the end of the summer—and you don’t want any of those beloved shoes to get wet as they could get damaged or ruined.
 Even more importantly is that they could become slippery and cause you to lose balance or fall.

-To ensure there are no trips or falls, it’s recommended to never wear water shoes with slippery or worn-down soles, smooth leather or plastic soles, or synthetic soles.
+As an extra tip, to ensure there are no trips or falls, it’s recommended to never wear water shoes with slippery or worn-down soles, smooth leather or plastic soles, or synthetic soles.

 Everyone knows that annoying squeaky and squishy feeling you get when water gets trapped under a regular footbed and just won’t dry.
 It can be a huge pet peeve and one of those small annoyances that can ruin your day.

 If you like a low maintenance look, appreciate functionality over style and like to pack light, then you’re probably on the lookout for an all-around functional sandal that can get wet, won’t slip and will still look stylish for any events you have after the activity is over.

 Other important characteristics when selecting a water sandal include the following features: adjustable, stable, roomy enough, max 1-inch heel good condition and motion control.

 Follow along with our indispensable guide on the best women’s water sandals for this warm-weather season.